49nord/coyote/README.md

 The resulting certificates will then be stored as `/etc/ssl/private/mydomain.example.com.pem` (key), `/etc/ssl/mydomain.example.com.crt` (certificate) and `/etc/ssl/mydomain.example.com.chain.crt` (certificate chain with the necessary intermediate certificates).

+For multiple domains on the same machine, see the "Scheduling coyote" section below.

 ## Manual installation

 The `.deb` is fairly simple but on different distros coyote can be used standalone.
 The `coyote` python script assumes that `acme-tiny` and `requests` are installed.